Where are you, Flair?

 Where are you?

 The monsters have finally come for us.

-She was sprinting through the forest, moonlit branches spraying under her paws.
+She sprinted through the forest, moonlit branches spraying under her paws.
 Trees whipped past in a blur.

 Other weir-panthers ran alongside her, breathing fast and shallow as they fled across the moist autumn loam.
 The scent of rotting leaves and fresh green shoots filled her panting breaths.